YannickRobin/easy-gradle-plugin/README.md

 export EASY_REPOSITORY=easy-extension-samples
 ```

-- Run the command `./gradlew list` to list all extension available in the repository
+- Run the command `./gradlew listEasyExtensions` to list all extension available in the repository

 ```

-> Task :list
+> Task :listEasyExtensions
 Welcome to Easy Gradle Plugin

 SAP Commerce Base URL: https://localhost:9002